Getting started

 If you run a custom OS or bare metal instance, you can also add the hypervisor to your metal or existing node image via our installer.

-Edera Protect sits at the CRI layer in Kubernetes.
-Specifically, Edera Protect
+Edera sits at the CRI layer in Kubernetes.
+Specifically, Edera

 installs itself as a custom runtime class.
 Simply kubectl apply